jxtse/auto-paper-harvester/README.md

 During a normal run the tool prints a download plan indicating how many DOIs will be fetched per publisher.
 Missing credentials or API keys are reported and the associated publishers are skipped instead of aborting the session.

+After the downloads finish, the CLI reports how many PDFs succeeded per publisher together with the corresponding success rate.

 ## Supplementary materials